quant-m/-algo-bot/README.md

     snippets.md: Short concept cards
     questions.md: Concept questions to test understanding (with answers) problems.md: Classic problems with ideas, hints, and solutions

-    All content will be used in a Telegram-based AI assistant for interactive learning.